kamclean/collaborator/vignettes/vignette_authors.md

 [roles](https://doi.org/10.1016/j.ijsu.2017.12.019).

-The `report_auth()` function aims to simplify this process by providing an easy method to complile a fully formatted authorship list with inbuilt flexibility in how these are presented.
+The `report_auth()` function aims to simplify this process by providing an easy method to compile a fully formatted authorship list with inbuilt flexibility in how these are presented.

 Requirements
 ------------